CREATING AN LLC

 If you want to become an S-Corp, there is one extra step.
 You must file additional paperwork with the Internal Revenue Service (IRS).
 You must file Form 2553 within two months and fifteen days.
 This form is what tells the IRS you want to be taxed as an S-Corp.
 If you don’t file the form within the time limit, then your re-classification won’t take place until the start of next year.

 You can start your LLC as a Sole Proprietor or Partnership and then switch to an S-Corp years down the road if you want.
+Simply submit Form 2553 by March 15th to be counted as an S-Corp for that year.
 You can also terminate your S-Corp status but won’t be able to reapply for S-Corp status for five years.

 You’ll notice at this point there’s nothing on record that says how many owners are involved with your company.
 This is where your Operating Agreement comes into play.
 An Operating Agreement is a document that you and your partners will create.
 It is similar to a corporation’s by-laws.
 Your Operating Agreement basically says how the company will be run and who will run it.
 There is no specific or mandatory structure to an Operating Agreement, but it should list things like: